faixan-khan/response_fishnet/README.md

 **3** *No mention of stripping GPS or other metadata surfaced in the manuscript or checklist.*

-We will ensure all the newly added images are stripped of any metadata containing any infomration that can be used to location source of the image.
+We will ensure all the newly added images are stripped of any metadata containing any information that can be used to locate the source of the image.

 **4** *Checklist Q10 “Broader impacts” = “NA” ; safeguard question likewise “NA”*